Holiday cottage, Steyning, West Sussex

 "We rented the cottage for three nights to be close to the South downs and Brighton.
 The cottage is in an amazing location with a cosy interiour.
 I would recommend this cottage for a short stay in Steyning to explore the surrounding areas - and super dog friendly :)"

 Fantasy Cottage is certainly unusual.
 It is a fantastic conversion of a ground floor building right in the heart of this traditional market town that sits at the foot of the South Downs.
 The cottage is just behind the High Street meaning everything you want is ideally placed for you, so the tea rooms, local independent shops, restaurants and pubs are all within a five minute stroll.
 Steyning is very traditional and this cottage places you right in the heart of it.

 There is a comfortable and contemporary living space for two with a handmade kitchen being a major feature of Fantasy Cottage.
 A traditional brick pillar cleverly divides the two areas and with windows front and back it is a bright and attractive space.
 The double bedroom with a 4' 6" double bed is offset from the main living area making it feel very private.
 The cottage also has a modern shower room.
-Outside there is a small seating area for guests to enjoy.
+Outside there is an allocated parking space and a separate small seating area for guests to enjoy.